-Activity: Be prepared to assess the strengths and aptitudes of role models you read about.
+Activity: Be prepared to assess the strengths and aptitudes of two lives you read about.
+Also, make a judgment about whether you think either or both of these women is a "success."
 Finally, be ready to name at least one of the people you intend to use as a success role model in your Final Project.